ewjmulder/immerse/toolbox/README.md

 in a settings builder for the domain, without having to deal with the `Factory` layer.
 Also, since these static methods can be statically imported (so you can omit the class name), the initialization code stays very concise and readable.

+One interesting point about the static initializers is that they have to use inner classes instead of the more convenient lambda's.
+Otherwise serialization is not compatible over different JVM's.

 ## Usage

 This toolbox module has little use on it's own.
 It is primarily meant to serve as input objects for the audio-streaming module, although you could use it as a base